Information on the publication of the WWWI: The WWWI estimates are (currently) updated monthly and published on WIFO's website.

 WWWI for GDP and its subcomponents

-The inflation-adjusted volume of non-cash transactions, as an indicator of household consumption, shows a year-on-year decline in demand for goods (retail sales) and services in October and early November.
-Private consumption is estimated to have fallen by ¼ percent and ½ percent compared to the previous year in October and the first half of November (September –3½ percent, revised)1.
+The inflation-adjusted volume of non-cash transactions, as an indicator of household consumption, shows a marked decline in demand for goods (retail sales) and a slight decline in services in November compared with a year earlier.
+Private consumption is estimated to have fallen by ½ percent year-on-year in November (October –½ percent, revised)1.

-Based on cashless transactions in hotels and restaurants, sentiment indicators from the WIFO-Konjunkturtest (business cycle survey) and online searches by foreign guests, value added in tourism (accommodation and food services, NACE I) is estimated to have decreased by ¼ percent in October and by ¼ percent in the first half of November compared to the previous year (September –3½ percent).
-In trade (NACE G), value added was 2½ percent lower year-on-year in October and 2¼ percent lower in the first half of November (September –6¼ percent).
+Based on cashless transactions in hotels and restaurants, sentiment indicators from the WIFO-Konjunkturtest and online searches by foreign guests, value added in tourism (accommodation and food services, NACE I) is estimated to have been 3½ percent lower in November than in the same period last year (October –2¼ percent).
+In trade (NACE G), value added in November was 3½ percent lower year-on-year (October –4½ percent).